Welcome, my name is Regula Ysewijn.

 Cooking programs looked daunting, my mums one and only cookery book looked boring, so how was I to cook… Then Jamie Oliver popped up on our screens and his super laid back way of approaching cooking gave me the confidence to try it myself.
 I messed up a lot, didn’t have the proper spices or pots and pans, but I tried.
 And so I learnt to cook, without a book, just watching the Naked chef do his thing and taking notes in a red notebook.

 I still cook like that today, without a book – unless it’s a historical cookery book – just on pure fingerspitzengefühl (on feeling).
 My dishes might not be complicated and posh, but they are real honest grub.
 Just what I like to eat as well.
-The product is of paramount importance, this means the provenance of the meat and dairy I use, and avoiding the evil that is processed foods at all times.
+The product is of paramount importance, this means the provenance of the meat and dairy I use, and avoiding the evil that is overly processed foods and additives at all times.

 Local or regional food is important, it is what shapes our culinary landscape.

-What do I hate?
+What do I loathe?